marchenkoi/sum_data_science/README.md

-# sum_data_science
+# SUM Data Science
-Supporting docs and code for the Data Science series at the August 2017 SUM Workshop.
+This GitHub repo contains supporting documentation and code for the Data Science mini-course at the [August 2017 SUM Workshop] (https://sum.gatech.edu/).